Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Introduction

-Beyond evaluating individual records, constructing an effective user profile requires set-aware reasoning rather than independent selection~\citep{ai2018learning, pang2020setrank}.
+Beyond evaluating individual records, constructing an effective user profile requires list-aware reasoning rather than independent selection~\citep{ai2018learning, pang2020setrank}.
 Even if the utility of each record could be estimated accurately in isolation, greedy top-$k$ selection remains suboptimal because record utilities do not compose additively.
-Instead, the value of a record is contingent on the context provided by others, as irrelevant or conflicting information within the retrieved set can significantly degrade downstream generation~\citep{liu2024lost, yoran2024making}.
+Instead, the value of a record is contingent on the context provided by others, as irrelevant or conflicting information within the retrieved profile can significantly degrade downstream generation~\citep{liu2024lost, yoran2024making}.
 Revisiting Figure~\ref{fig:example}, while $h_2$ and $h_3$ individually appear useful by reflecting a shared preference for lighthearted content, their combination is suboptimal.
-Jointly prompting with ${h_2, h_3}$ introduces conflicting constraints by combining \textit{``comedy''} preferences with \textit{``young kids''} requirements, thereby diluting generation quality relative to using $h_2$ alone.
+Jointly prompting with $h_2$ and $h_3$ introduces additional constraints by combining \textit{``comedy''} preferences with \textit{``young kids''} requirements, which could dilute the conditioning signal, thereby degrading generation quality relative to using $h_2$ alone.
 This confirms that personalization utility is non-monotonic.
 Simply accumulating \textit{useful} records may introduce interference and actively degrade performance.